All Products

 4. Delete and recreate the affected pods, then rerun the command from Step 1 until no pods are returned.

-Step 3: Uninstall the component
+Step 3: Uninstall the add-on

 On the Add-ons page, click the Networking tab.
 Find the BlazingDNS card, then click Uninstall and follow the on-screen instructions.